What is the EKU Counseling Center (EKUCC)?

 - your mood is negatively affecting your ability to go to class, manage school work, or enjoying your life

-Students also meet with a counselor for a wide variety of other issues such as: homesickness, anxiety, depression, substance use, social anxiety, relationships concerns, sexual assault, curent and/or past abuse, suicidal thoughts, eating concerns, low self-esteem, grief or loss, sexual orientation, identity development, experiences with discrimination, etc.-back to top-
+Students also meet with a clinician for a wide variety of other issues such as: homesickness, anxiety, depression, suicidal thoughts, substance use and abuse, social anxiety, relationships concerns, sexual assault, curent and/or past abuse or trauma, eating concerns, low self-esteem, grief or loss, sexual orientation, identity development, experiences with discrimination, etc.-back to top-

-If I receive counseling at EKUCC, can anyone find out about it?
-Meeting with a counselor is confidential-we will not release any information about you outside EKUCC without your permission.
+If I receive treatment or therapy at EKUCC, can anyone find out about it?
+Meeting with a clinician is confidential-we will not release any information about you outside EKUCC without your permission.
 There are legal exceptions such as situations involving child or adult abuse or neglect, court orders or subpoena of records, or immediate and serious danger to self or others.
 See Confidentiality for specific details.-back to top-

-How do I start counseling?
+How do I start therapy?
 First come to the EKUCC office and time before 2:30pm on a weekday for an Initial Assessment.
-At this brief meeting, the initial assessment counselor will ask some questions about what led you to seek counseling.
-At the end of this meeting, the assessment counselor will discuss their recommendations with you.-back to top-
+At this brief meeting, the initial assessment clinician will ask some questions about what led you to seek therapy and counseling services.
+At the end of this meeting, the assessment clinician will discuss their recommendations with you.-back to top-

 What if I am in crisis?
 In any life-threatening situation, such as suicide attempt, alcohol or drug overdose, or serious mental health crisis, call 911 (from campus phone: 2-1111) or proceed immediately to the Baptist Health Emergency Room at Baptist Health Hospital located on the Eastern Bypass (phone: 859-623-3131).